Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 1. Why is Alibaba doing this?

-At the most basic level, it should bring the company at least $12 billion -- the biggest share sale in Hong Kong in nearly a decade, and about half the total raised in New York.
+At the most basic level, it’s raising at least $11.2 billion and up to $12.9 billion if it exercises an over-allotment option.
+That will be the biggest share sale in Hong Kong in nearly a decade, and about half the total raised in New York.
 Alibaba says it would use the proceeds to drive user engagement, improve operational efficiency and pay for continued innovation, according to the terms for the deal.
 More broadly, Alibaba has been trying to sustain growth at a time when the engines of China’s economy are sputtering and the country clashes with the U.S. over trade, and the funds would help Alibaba finance a costly war against homegrown rivals nipping at its heels.

 2. Why Hong Kong?